TOP 9 PIANO-BUYER QUESTIONS 2023

-Some beginners hope to become advanced pianists, even professional performing pianists; other beginners simply want to get their feet wet, so to speak, to see if they will like learning to play or not.
+Some beginners hope to become advanced pianists, even professional performing pianists; other beginners want to get their feet wet, so to speak, to see if they will like it.
 Some beginners imagine piano playing as a hobby at most; others devote themselves to becoming the best pianists they can be.
 The more demanding the goal, the more important the quality of the instrument.

 For the serious student, growing into a piano makes sense.
 Standards for touch and tone are set early in the learning process.
 For the casual learner without high aspirations, an entry-level vertical or digital piano can be a logical choice.
 Many stores allow trade-up credit to facilitate easy upgrades over time.

 Steinert's Vivian Handis wrote a fantastic article on this topic.